qiskit-community/arraylias/README.md

 Arraylias provides supports for aliasing some array libraries, [NumPy](https://github.com/numpy/numpy), [JAX](https://github.com/google/jax), and [Tensorflow](https://github.com/tensorflow).

+Also, Arraylias provides another features about [Scipy](https://github.com/scipy/scipy).
-[Scipy](https://github.com/scipy/scipy) is an open-source Python library for scientific computing.
+Scipy is an open-source Python library for scientific computing.
 It builds on Numpy and provides support for mathematical operations, matrix calculation, and multi-dimensional arrays.
 Some array types allows to use scipy-like modules, which are built on the respective array libraries.
 Arraylias provides aliases for these scipy-like modules.

 Reference documentation may be found [here](https://qiskit.org/ecosystem/arraylias/), including [tutorials](https://qiskit.org/ecosystem/arraylias/tutorials/index.html),